-Transplant shock is a common problem for trees, and it can take up to 5 years for trees to fully recover.
-In most cases, it takes about a year for trees to shake off the transplant shock.
-Experts agree that a newly planted tree normally needs one year for every inch of trunk diameter to recover a normal root system.
-For example, a newly planted tree three inches in diameter will need at least three years in the ground to establish itself.
+Transplant shock is a common problem for trees, and it can take up to five years for them to fully recover.
+However, in most cases, it takes about one year for a tree to shake off the effects of transplant shock.
+Experts agree that a newly planted tree needs one year for every inch of trunk diameter to recover its normal root system.
+For instance, a three-inch-diameter tree will need at least three years in the ground to establish itself.
 Vegetables, on the other hand, can usually recover from shock after two to four weeks of transplantation.

 But plants like trees may take up to two years or more before they can bounce back from the shock stress of transplantation.
 There is a general rule that states that for every centimeter of caliber, it takes 1 to 1.5 years for the tree to recover from the shock.
 For example, a tree with a two-inch gauge will take two to three years to recover from the impact.
 Transplantation is one of the most challenging moments that can sometimes lead to death, especially if it is not handled correctly.
 During this time, root damage and changing environmental conditions are the two main sources of stress (or shock) for a tree.

 But what if you, as the owner, want to move houses and want to bring your favorite plants with you?
 Or maybe you've started growing some seeds indoors during the hot summer and want to transplant them into the garden during the cold season.
 Replanting the tree again is like restarting the stressful procedure and can cause more damage to the tree.
 A certified arborist can help diagnose problems and recommend cultural care options or treatments that can help the tree overcome a stressful time.
 This is because fertilizers can increase the growth of plant leaves and this also increases the load or pressure on the roots of plants, which in turn leads to shock in the transplant.
 Remember, when transplanted to a new location, the plant has the same number of leaves to hold, but it will have a smaller root system to supply water and nutrients.